 You could use regular orzo in place of the gluten-free pasta I used, the results will be exactly the same.
 Enjoy 🙂

-Add onions and carrots and sauté until tender, 3 - 5 minutes.
-Add beef broth and mustard greens, bring to a boil, cover and reduce down to simmer for 15 minutes, until all ingredients is tender.
+- Add onions and carrots and sauté until tender, 3 - 5 minutes.
+Add beef broth and mustard greens, bring to a boil, cover and reduce down to simmer for 15 minutes, until all ingredients are tender.

 - Add the orzo and meatballs into the pot.
 Cook until orzo is al dente, 8 - 12 minutes depending on the type.
 Season with salt and pepper to taste.

 - Transfer soups to bowls and serve immediately.
 Enjoy!